Frequently Asked Questions

 Is it free?

 We are offering two editions of the desktop application.
-The first one ist called TagSpaces Community or simply TagSpaces, it will always be free and is available on our download section.
+The first one ist called TagSpaces Lite or simply TagSpaces, it will always be free and is available on our download section.
 The second one is known as TagSpaces Pro and is a paid software.
 A comparison of both editions can be found on product page.

 Are you offering a mobile version of TagSpaces?